gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Somewhat," an answering voice whispers from below.

 "Oh dear.
 How unpleasant."
 The one in front of me scuttles up the wall.
-I can't hear the other one, but if this one can climb, then---
+I can't hear the other one, but if this one can climb, then—

 I leap aside.
 The one I cut ripples up onto the stairs where I was standing a heartbeat ago.
 Its teeth clatter.
 "I missed," it whispers.